shukriadams/arewedown/docs/settings.md

 ### HTTP 200 Test

 The simplest and default watcher is the HTTP check.
-It queries a URL and fails if it doesn't get a response between 200 and 299.
-You can specify code if the URL you're calling "passes" with an error code. f.ex a `403` error (login required) can still indicate that a service is up.
+It queries a URL and fails if it doesn't get a HTTP code of  200.
+You can specify an expected code if the URL you're calling "passes" with an error code. f.ex a `403` error (login required) can still indicate that a service is up.

     watchers:
         mytest: